WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ## Adding a new folder in project: Work

 Because you want to build a model, then score it and, in addition to this, the whole code will be executed on server, you need to save the results somewhere.
-The best option is to create a new folder inside a project.
-It won't be seen by your coworkers unless you specify it in PARAMETERS, so it's the best method to store the results in one place.
+The best option is to add new folders inside a project.
+We will start with a folder named "Work".
+This folder won't be seen by your coworkers, it will serve as a place where you store the evaluation results just for your information.

 To create a folder, click a "New folder" icon in your project menu on the right side of the screen in RStudio:

 ![New folder](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/ImagesForDescriptionToExport/newfolder.png)

-A new window will pop up, asking you to name the folder:
+A new window will pop up, asking you to name the folder.
+We will call it "Work" because we will store there the results of our work:

 ![New folder](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/ImagesForDescriptionToExport/newfolder2.png)